Connect, Engage, Serve

 Aging: Top four issues: Safe and reliable transportation, Food, Suitable Housing and Ageism.
 I am proud to currently serve on the Denver Commission on Aging, where our purpose is simply to advocate and empower Denver’s older adult community to live their best lives.
 I highly recommend learning about Changing the Narrative and following the social media hashtag #disruptaging started by AARP.

-I’ve been a Denver resident for 18 years.
+I’ve been a Denver resident for 18 years and have lived in the Congress Park Neighborhood for 15 of those years.
 In that time, I’ve seen tremendous growth in my neighborhood and many around it.

 I will give a voice to residents, connecting individuals and neighborhood organizations with city-wide agencies so they may work together toward smart, responsible growth.